open-resources/dash_curriculum/_sources/part4/chapter12.md

 - `className="text-danger"`
 - `className="text-info"`

-For other options, take a look at the cheatsheet at [pythonanywhere.com][7], under the Utility Color section.

 The below snippet builds on elements and principles of former chapters, and produces a markdown component that you can use as a header for your dashboards.

 ````{dropdown} See Code